Skinnygoat/Banner-Grabber/README.md

 # SimpleCalc

-This is simple calc, which has following options:
+This is simple calculator in C++ language, which has following options:

 Sum, Difference, Product and Quotient.